138paulmiller/idolon/README.md

 `cd idolon`

 ##### Linux
-1. Install 3rd Party Libraries using `make install` .
+1. Install 3rd Party Libraries using `sudo make install` .
 This is only required to do once.
 2. Build the executable with `make`, of which will generate a executable *idolon*.

 ##### Windows